williamlamjy/mTracker/docs/DeveloperGuide.md

 The ui component only contains the TextUi.java file and its API can be found [here](https://github.com/AY2122S1-CS2113T-T12-1/tp/blob/master/src/main/java/seedu/mtracker/ui/TextUi.java).

-It is a basic java class containing private string attributes of frequently used display texts.
+It is a basic java class containing string attributes and helper methods for displaying the different features, texts and instructions to the user.
 As detailed by the UML diagrams in the other sections above, many other parser and command classes utilize the methods contained in `TextUi` to display instructions on the console for required user input.
 Hence, most other classes of this program are dependent on the methods of this `TextUi` class for their proper interaction with the user.